-How LEXIS service improve local urban air-quality modelling
+How LEXIS service improves local urban air-quality modelling

 One of the use cases of the weather and climate pilot concerns the modelling of urban pollution at the local scale.
 Beyond the improvement on the weather, the WRF simulation part as described previously with the use of data assimilation (French Meteo France radar observation and Wundergound observation) and the use of IFS global forecast (ECMWF simulation) at the boundary, LEXIS service allows to also improve the air-quality simulation part.